untidy-hair/service_object/README.md

 # ServiceObject

-ServiceObject provides conventions and utility to Service objects in your Rails application.
+ServiceObject provides conventions and utilities to Service objects in your Rails application.

-Not only does it let you code complicated business logic easier, it also helps you keep controllers well-readable and models single-responsible.
+Not only does it let you code complicated business logic easier, but it also helps you keep controllers well-readable and models loose-coupled to each other.

 ## Install
 In your Rails application Gemfile, add this line and do 'bundle install'
 ```ruby
 gem 'service_object'
 ```

+## Usage (What you need to know)
+1. Interfaces for controllers
+  - ServiceObject::Base\#result: If all the service process goes well so far, it returns true.
+Otherwise it returns false.
+  - ServiceObject::Base\#error_messages: Returns an array of error messages.

+2. Conventions
+  - Inherit ServiceObject::Base in your service class.
+  - Your service class needs to call "super()" in its initializer for now.
+(This may be changed in the future.)
+  - Change @result to false in service object whenever your service fails.
+  - Add an error string to @errors in service object whenever your service fails.

+3. Other utility methods
+  - ServiceObject::Base\#logger is delegated to Rails.logger
+  - ServiceObject::Base\#transaction is delegated to ActiveRecord::Base.transaction
+  - ServiceObject::Base\#flattened_active_model_error(private) changes ActiveModel error
+to a string so that the error gets easy to add to @errors

 ## Sample 1